TomerMenashe/AIEverywhere/README.md

 Welcome to the AIEverywhere Chrome Extension project!
 This extension enhances your browsing experience by providing multiple AI-powered functionalities through the context menu.

 ## Project Overview

-This project comprises two main stages:

-1. **HighlightTextInYellow**: A simple extension to highlight selected text in yellow.
-2. **AIEverywhere**: An advanced extension utilizing the OpenAI ChatGPT API to offer various context menu items for text improvement, code commenting, summarization, and quiz generation.
+**AIEverywhere**: An advanced extension utilizing the OpenAI ChatGPT API to offer various context menu items for text improvement, code commenting, summarization, and quiz generation.

 ## Features